slatedocs/slate/source/index.md

 Category | Transitions | |
 --------- | ------- |------- |
-Home | .whenEnters(.Home) | .whenExits(.Home)
+Home | .whenEntersPersonalizedPlace(.Home) | .whenExitsPersonalizedPlace(.Home)
-Work | .whenEnters(.Work) | .whenExits(.Work)
+Work | .whenEntersPersonalizedPlace(.Work) | .whenExitsPersonalizedPlace(.Work)

 ### Caveats
 - The SDK takes roughly a week to determine a user's home or work.
-After the SDK identifies the users home or work, it can then start detecting it.
+After the SDK identifies the users home or work, it can then start detecting the users presence there.
 - The SDK will continually try to update the user's home every few days.
 - Due to the sensitivity of this data, neither developers nor us will ever see the raw data or store a users home or office location.
 The computation happens on the device itself and stays there to ensure your users privacy.
+- The sdk will not trigger immediately on entrance or exit because it needs to be sure of the user's presence.

 ## Custom Geofence

 A custom geofence allows you specify a region to monitor for entrance and exit.
+This geofence will only be registered for this user (not your entire application).

 ```swift
 let hq = CustomGeofence(latitude: 37.124, longitude: -127.456, radius: 20, customIdentifier: "Sense 360 Headquarters")